Clayton (DE) Fire Company Honored with National Safety Award - Fire Engineering

 In the firehouse addition built several years ago, the company included a shower room so firefighters could wash off after responding to an emergency.

-Clayton Fire Company President Kevin Wilson said those equipment changes and shower room don’t just protect the firefighters, but also their family members because the firefighters aren’t bringing home potentially harmful particles.
+Clayton Fire Company President Kevin Wilson said the new equipment and shower room don’t just protect the firefighters, but also their family members because the firefighters aren’t bringing home potentially harmful particles.

 “Things change through the years and the focus on cancer is one them.
 We want to protect our members and send them home clean so they don’t endanger their family,” Wilson said.